tzexs/document-intelligence-demo/README.md

-This is one of my experimentations during a LLM Project that I've worked with.
+This is just a small part of one of my experimentations using Document Intelligence.